 That's why we're especially drawn to the significance of the Native American wedding vase, which has been used as part of traditional unity ceremonies for centuries.
 Originating among the Southwestern Navajo, Pueblo and Hopi Nations, the tradition has been embraced by Cherokee tribes in the Southeast and Mexico.
 "The wedding vase appears to have developed among the Tewa speaking Pueblos of New Mexico, primarily at Santa Clara Pueblo and became very popular and is now made by many tribes throughout the country," explains Tony Chavarria, Curator of Ethnology at Museum of Indian Arts and Culture in Santa Fe, New Mexico.

 Learn more about the Native American wedding vase below.

 Meet the Expert

 Tony Chavarria is Curator of Ethnology at Museum of Indian Arts and Culture in Santa Fe, New Mexico.

 The Meaning of Clay in Native American Ceramics

 Clay has symbolized life for centuries.
 Creation stories in both the Bible and Quran speak of humans being shaped from clay.
 "For Pueblo Indians," says Chavarria, "Pottery and clay are seen as manifestations of the Earth and gifts of the Earth Mother."

 Design of the Wedding Vase

-Native American wedding vases are available in a wide variety of styles and designs that reflect each tribe's unique artistic techniques and cultural folklore.
-The chemical compositions of the local clays also affect the colors.
+Native American wedding vases reflect each tribe's unique artistic techniques and cultural folklore, while compositions of local clays influence its colors.
+"Often, the carved or painted decoration will have specific meaning to their community," Chavarria says.
 Despite this diversity, the shape of the wedding vase is universal.